ViiV Healthcare announces US FDA approval for Juluca®

 About the SWORD phase III program for dolutegravir (Tivicay®) and rilpivirine (Edurant®)

 The SWORD phase III program evaluates the efficacy, safety, and tolerability of switching to dolutegravir plus rilpivirine from current integrase inhibitor-, non-nucleoside reverse transcriptase inhibitor-, or boosted protease inhibitor-based antiretroviral regimen in HIV-1-infected adults who are virologically suppressed with a three or four-drug regimen.
-SWORD-1 (NCT02429791) and SWORD-2 (NCT02422797) are replicate 148-week, randomised, open-label, non-inferiority studies to assess the antiviral activity and safety of a two-drug, daily oral regimen of dolutegravir plus rilpivirine compared with current antiretroviral therapy (full 148-week data will be shared in 2018).
+SWORD-1 (NCT02429791) and SWORD-2 (NCT02422797) are replicate 148-week, randomized, open-label, non-inferiority studies to assess the antiviral activity and safety of a two-drug, daily oral regimen of dolutegravir plus rilpivirine compared with current antiretroviral therapy (full 148-week data will be shared in 2018).
 In the SWORD clinical trials, dolutegravir and rilpivirine are provided as individual tablets.

 The primary endpoint is the proportion of patients with plasma HIV-1 RNA <50 copies per millilitre (c/mL) at Week 48.
 Key secondary endpoints include evaluation of the development of viral resistance; measurements of safety and tolerability; and changes in renal, bone and cardiovascular biomarkers.
 The studies also include exploratory measures to assess change in health-related quality of life, willingness to switch and adherence to treatment regimens.